notbittu/painter/CLIENT-ONLY.md

 1. Docker:
    ```
    docker build -t paint-home .
-   docker run -p 3000:3000 paint-home
+   docker run -p 80:80 paint-home
    ```

-2. Vercel, Netlify, or any other static site hosting service:
+2. Static hosting (Vercel, Netlify, GitHub Pages, etc.):
+   - Build the client: `cd client && npm run build`
-   - Deploy the `client/build` directory as a static site
+   - Deploy the `client/build` directory

-3. Traditional hosting:
-   - Build the application and deploy the entire project
-   - Run `npm start` to start the Express server

 ## Notes

-- The application now runs without any Python dependencies
+- This is a pure React application with no backend
 - All functionality is client-side only
-- Static files are served from the `static/client/build` directory
+- The application can be hosted on any static file hosting service